MicrosoftDocs/visualstudio-docs/docs/designers/debugging-or-disabling-project-code-in-xaml-designer.md

 In the XAML designer, you can change your control display options to only display platform controls from the Windows SDK.
 This may improve reliability of the XAML designer.

-To change control display options, you can click on the button in the bottom left of the designer screen and select the **Control Display Options** button:
+To change control display options, click the icon in the bottom left of the designer window, and then select the **Control Display Options** button:

 ![Control Display Options](../designers/media/control_display_options.png)